Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 }
 ```

 Now we will install the NuGet package named `SendGrid` version `9.28.1` to the Backend processor project which will allow us to send emails as discussed below.
-To do so, open the .csproj file of the project `TasksTracker.Processor.Backend.Svc.csproj` and add the NuGet package below:
+To accomplish this, open the .csproj file of the project `TasksTracker.Processor.Backend.Svc.csproj` and add the NuGet package below:

 ```json
 <ItemGroup>